 Yes.
 Even if you aren't a member, feel free to drop in during our opening times to see the space and have a chat.

 The space opens on "best effort" during our listed opening times, and there is a small chance it may not open.
 Check out our twitter page, or contact us directly to confirm a time if you are planning to come in for the first time.
 We are almost always open during those times, but occasional hiccups will happen where no volunteer is available.
-We post these messages to slack if we know in advance this will be happening.
+We post these messages to our chat channels and Mastadon instance if we know in advance this will be happening.

 No. We don't allow people to book out the space exclusively.
 Full time members are welcome to come in at different times, and you can have people visit (not using equipment!), but keep in mind that others may be using the space, including using noisey equipment.